arnaudgallou/pakret/README.md

     Itisalapsus, Julius.
 2024. *Bar: Tempus Edax Rerum*.

-By default, pakret writes new references into the first `.bib` file specified in the bibliography list.
+Note that by default pakret writes new references into the first `.bib` file specified in the bibliography list.
 You can change which `.bib` file to save references to using `pkrt_set()`.